 “Why?” said Dicky.

-“Maybe the time for the Knights is over,” said Belle as she came into the room.
-She looked at everyone and said, “Your roles in the creation of this elite group is simple: they will be known by the number on their right hand.”
+“Maybe the time for the Knights is over,” Samantha said as she came into the room.
+She looked at everyone and said, “Your role in the creation of this elite group is simple: they will be known by the number on their right hand.”

 “Wait a minute,” said Logan.
 “What number?”

 “You, Dicky, and Andrea each have a number on the palm of your right hand,” Samantha said as she stared at their hands.
 Dicky had the number one while Logan had number two.
 Andrea, however, had the number four.

 “It means we’re a lot closer to forming the group than we think,” said Sean.
 “If we can find the other five, we’ll be ready to challenge those jerks and take back the world for humanity.”